 It's hard to know exactly what He means by "narrow gate" but let's consider the words, "strive" and "strong."
 As He does on so many other occasions, Jesus says that concentrated effort along with constant preparedness is necessary to find happiness.

-His saying brings to mind the Olympic games which will be taking place next year.
+His saying brings to mind the Olympic games which will be taking place in two years.
 Of all the athletes how many will be strong enough, fast enough, or skilled enough to reach the victor's podium?
 Talk about a narrow gate!
 Just think of all the athletes who will not even be eligible for their country's Olympic trials.
 Think about all those who will then fail to qualify at the trials.
 Finally, when they get to the Olympic games many world class favorites will falter and fail to realize their dream.

 Whether winners or losers we know that all the participants will have put in incredible amounts of time and effort in pursuit of their goal.
 Even though TV cameras will only highlight the efforts of a few favorites, all of the athletes must believe in sacrifice and self discipline.
 At the last Olympics, for example, one young runner said that he had dreamt of the Olympics since he was nine years old, and had dedicated his whole life to getting there.

 However, when it comes to our own lives, why are so many of us couch potatoes?
 What do we do to prepare ourselves for the great events that we will face in life's decathlon.
 Today's second reading is about discipline, the constant training and practice that is required to face life's hurdles and trials.

 all discipline seems a cause not for joy but for pain,

 yet later it brings the peaceful fruit of righteousness